oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

   ```
   * Once you've finished addressing everything, and would like the reviewer to take another look, **please write a top-level comment explicitly asking them to do so**, and set them as the Assignee for the PR.
   * At the end, the reviewer will merge the pull request.
-6. **Tidy up!** Delete the feature branch from your both your local clone and the GitHub repository:
+6. **Tidy up!** After the PR status has changed to "Merged", delete the feature branch from both your local clone and the GitHub repository:

   ```
     git branch -D new-branch-name